Unbridle the Magic!®

 Lesson fees do not come close to covering the cost of running the program.
 We need your financial support to help:

-a) Maintain the program.
+Maintain the program.
 It costs approximately $3,000 per year to take care of one horse.
 This amount pays for the vet, vaccinations, farrier, dentist, feed, hay, shavings.
 Why not "sponsor" one of our horses for a month, six months or a year!
 It makes a great gift.

-Your gift of $750 would allow us to offer a six-month scholarship to a child who would otherwise not be able to experience the benefit and joy of horseback riding.
+Fund scholarships.
+Many of our students would not be able experience the benefits and magic of riding without the support of our "Pink Sock" scholarship fund.
+Your gift would allow us to offer a session scholarship to a child who would otherwise not be able to experience the benefit and joy of horseback riding.